duct-framework/module.sql/README.md

 `:repl` profile, the migration strategy is set to `:rebase`, which will attempt to roll back migrations to the conflict, then reapply them all.

+When using `:repl` profile, this module will also add two functions to the `user` namespace when the system has been initiated:

+- `(db)`                - returns the database DataSource
+- `(sql stmt & params)` - execute a SQL statment string

 [expand]: https://github.com/weavejester/integrant#expanding
 [migrations]: https://github.com/weavejester/ragtime/wiki/SQL-Migrations#edn